UPPMAX/programming_formalisms/docs/git/apply_branches.md

     commit id: "Another commit"
 ```

-- For our GitHub repo, create a branch with your first name that is
+- For our shared GitHub repository, create a branch with your first name that is
   unique, e.g. `sven`, `sven_svensson` or `sven_svensson_314`.
   You may branch of from `main` or `develop` (if it exists).
   You may use the web interface (easiest!) or use the command line